OpenNebula/website/content/product/virtual_machines_operation/virtual_machine_definitions/vm_templates.md

 - Then, recovering from a backup image will put the saved TPM state into the new VM template as a Base64 encoded attribute (`TPM_STATE`), which will be used to initialize the TPM during VM instantiation.
-- Restoring an already existing VM from a backup presents an interesting dilemma, because the user can chose whether to restore all disks or a single one.
-Restoring all disks will also restore the TPM state, but **when a single disk is selected**, OpenNebula will **only restore the TPM state if it's the root disk (ID 0)**, as it is assumed to be the one in which the operating system was installed.
+- When restoring a virtual machine (VM) from a backup, the user may choose to restore all disks or only a single disk.
+Restoring all disks also restores the TPM state, while restoring a single disk will only restore the TPM state if the selected disk is the root disk (ID 0), which is assumed to contain the operating system.
 - Performing operations which involve temporally destroying the libvirt VM, such as poweroff/undeploy or stop/suspend, make libvirt destroy the TPM state too.
 In those cases, OpenNebula takes care of saving and restoring it in a transparent way.